 Love it or loathe it: It's Harvard's birthday - mentions Eaton and the early years.
 Too, puts things into perspective.

 04/04/2017 -- The topic of late?
 Bro' culture of Silly Valley.
 Plus, frat house thinking.
 Was this an American phenomenon?
 If so, Harvard got it started early.
 Imagine.
 Someone with a PhD level educational experience being short-tempered with brats.
 Ah, do we not see that every day?
 But, to think, nothing new under the sun.
 And, America's roles are sorely in need of further analysis.
-BTW, I was in the U.S. Army as a 17-year-old, hence my particular characterizations of them matter.
+BTW, I was in the U.S. Army as a 17-year-old, hence my particular characterizations of the matter.
 We really need a draft and some type of national service.
-How else can a proper understanding get a basis?
+How else can a proper understanding get a basis (that is, what is 'America' and why?)?